-For a pharmaceutical company the decision to work with a certain KOL is very important.
-Engaging the right KOL is critical in establishing credibility among physicians for a new drug or device, guiding the design of clinical studies, or providing real world evidence – to name but a few.
-For Medical Science Liaisons (MSLs) identifying, engaging and maintaining the relationship with KOLs is the most important aspect of their job.
+For a pharmaceutical company, the decision to work with a certain key opinion leader (KOL) is very important.
+Engaging the right KOL is critical in establishing credibility among physicians for a new drug or device, guiding the design of clinical studies, or providing real world evidence – to name but a few objectives.
+For Medical Science Liaisons (MSLs), identifying, engaging and maintaining successful relationships with KOLs is the most important aspect of their job.
 To meet this challenge, MSLs must first tackle step one: KOL identification.

 Modern technologies allow MSLs to access unprecedented amounts of data about thought leaders turning the process of key opinion leader identification into more of a science than an art.
 This wealth of data, however, creates a new problem: how can that big data be reduced to a manageable KOL short list in a reasonable amount of time, without breaking the bank.
 More critically even: what criteria and what weights should be applied to pare down the original big list.

-As often, the answer to the question about the perfect KOL selection criteria is: it depends.
-KOLs play an important role throughout the drug development process: during the research and pre-clinical phases KOLs help identify unmet medical needs and pharmacological targets, during the clinical trials KOLs are involved in designing protocols, answering medical questions, and reviewing and analyzing data, while past approval the role of KOLs shift to building product awareness and educating their colleagues, regulators and payers.
+As is often the case, the answer to the question about the perfect KOL selection criteria is: it depends.
+KOLs play an important role throughout the drug development process.
+During the research and pre-clinical phases, KOLs help identify unmet medical needs and pharmacological targets.
+During the clinical trials, KOLs are involved in designing protocols, answering medical questions, and reviewing and analyzing data.
+After approval, the role of KOLs shift to building product awareness and educating their colleagues, regulators and payers.

-As different as these roles are, as different are the criteria that need to be applied to identify a KOL.
+As different as these roles are is as different the criteria that need to be applied to identify a KOL are.
 The clinical researcher, who one needs to engaged in the pre-clinical phase, has a very different profile from the thought leader who will best explain the advantages of the new drug or device to their colleagues.
 While published papers and posters, academic awards and grants are valuable indicators for a researcher, the ideal KOL for the post-approval phase will stand out because of their years of relevant experience, their practice size, their high-level speaking engagements, or role on advisory committees.

 Paring Down the Big Data